-- (b) All major unusual incidents require an investigation meeting the applicable investigation procedure requirements established in appendix A, appendix B, or appendix C to this rule unless it is not possible or relevant to the investigation to meet a requirement under this rule, in which case the reason shall be documented.
+- (13) General investigation requirements - (a) Each county board shall employ at least one investigative agent or contract with a person or governmental entity for the services of an investigative agent.
+An investigative agent shall be certified by the department in accordance with rule 5123:2-5-07 of the Administrative Code.
+Developmental center investigators are considered certified investigative agents for the purpose of this rule. - (b) All major unusual incidents require an investigation meeting the applicable investigation procedure requirements established in appendix A, appendix B, or appendix C to this rule unless it is not possible or relevant to the investigation to meet a requirement under this rule, in which case the reason shall be documented.
 Investigations shall be conducted and reviewed by investigative agents. - (i) The department or county board may elect to follow the investigation procedure for category A major unusual incidents for any major unusual incident. - (ii) Based on the facts discovered during investigation of the major unusual incident, the category may change.
 If a major unusual incident changes category, the reason for the change shall be documented and the new applicable category investigation procedure shall be used to conduct the major unusual incident investigation. - (iii) Major unusual incidents that involve an active criminal investigation may be closed as soon as the county board ensures that the major unusual incident is properly coded, cause and contributing factors are determined, a finding is made, and prevention measures implemented.
-Information needed for closure of the major unusual incident may be obtained from the criminal investigation. - (4)(c) County board staff may assist the investigative agent by gathering documents, or entering information into the ITS incident tracking system, fulfilling category C investigation requirements, or performing other administrative or clerical duties that are not specific to the investigative agent role. - (5)(d) Except when law enforcement or the public children's services agency is conducting the investigation, the investigative agent shall conduct all interviews for MUIs major unusual incidents unless the investigator investigative agent determines the need for assistance with interviewing an individual.
-For an MUI a major unusual incident occurring at an ICF/MR intermediate care facility, the investigative agent may utilize interviews conducted by the ICF/MR intermediate care facility or conduct his/her own interviews.
+Information needed for closure of the major unusual incident may be obtained from the criminal investigation. - (c) County board staff may assist the investigative agent by gathering documents, entering information into the incident tracking system, fulfilling category C investigation requirements, or performing other administrative or clerical duties that are not specific to the investigative agent role. - (d) Except when law enforcement or the public children's services agency is conducting the investigation, the investigative agent shall conduct all interviews for major unusual incidents unless the investigative agent determines the need for assistance with interviewing an individual.
+For a major unusual incident occurring at an intermediate care facility, the investigative agent may utilize interviews conducted by the intermediate care facility or conduct his/her own interviews.
 If the investigative agent determines the information is reliable, the investigative agent may utilize other information received from law enforcement, the public children's services agency, or providers in order to meet the requirements of this rule.
-If a requirement cannot be met, the investigative agent shall document that the requirement cannot be met and the reason(s) therefore.
+If a requirement cannot be met, the investigative agent shall document that the requirement cannot be met and the reasons therefore.